 MVParchitecture is shown here, plus this article..
 As for me, I often come with a hybrid-like architecture using a bit of both

-MVP, as both have different strong points which combined toreceive her fill each other's improvement points..
+MVP, as both have different strong points which combined together fill each other's improvement points..